ibm-cloud-docs/apiconnect/ri-user-over.md

 - **API Administrator**

    After an API developer creates a set of APIs, the API administrator manages the distribution.
-The API administrator defines _plans_ that determine access to the APIs, bundles a set of related APIs and plans into _products_, and _publishes_ them to the _developer portal_ where customers can find them.
-The API administrator also manages the _catalogs_ and _spaces_ where API developers create and test APIs.
+The API administrator defines _plans_ that determine access to the APIs, bundles a set of related APIs and plans into products, and publishes them to the developer portal where customers can find them.
+The API administrator also manages the catalogs and spaces where API developers create and test APIs.

 - **Product Manager**

-   A product manager controls access to the Developer Portal where consumers can _subscribe_ to APIs, which they use in their applications.
-For each group of customers, the product manager creates a _consumer organization_ that controls access to the Developer Portal.
+   A product manager controls access to the Developer Portal where consumers can subscribe to APIs, which they use in their applications.
+For each group of customers, the product manager creates a_consumer organization that controls access to the Developer Portal.
 The product manager uses the Analytics feature to track API usage and performance, which helps determine when APIs should be updated or retired.

 - **Consumer**

-   _Consumers_ are your customers, and are not members of your provider organization.
+   Consumers are your customers, and are not members of your provider organization.
 When your organization publishes products that contain APIs, consumers subscribe to the products so they can use the APIs in their applications.
 A consumer can subscribe to use APIs and products that are developed by different provider organizations.
 Each provider organization assigns one or more Product Managers to manage the relationship with its consumers.
-The Product Manager creates _consumer organizations_ and adds customers to give them access to the developer portal.
+The Product Manager creates consumer organizations and adds customers to give them access to the developer portal.

-For more information on working in {{site.data.keyword.apiconnect_short}}, see [Understanding {{site.data.keyword.apiconnect_short}}](https://www.ibm.com/docs/SSMNED_v10cloud/com.ibm.apic.overview.doc/capic_whatis.html){: external} in the V10 Reserved Knowledge Center.
+For more information on working in {{site.data.keyword.apiconnect_short}}, see [Understanding {{site.data.keyword.apiconnect_short}}](https://www.ibm.com/docs/SSMNED_v10cloud/com.ibm.apic.overview.doc/capic_whatis.html){: external} in the extended V10 Reserved documentation.